How to choose a university and the right degree

 Everyone has a different idea about what makes the ideal student lifestyle.

 For sporty students, think about the sports societies and facilities on offer.
-Some places might be particularly geared up for your favourite sport, so it's worth looking into.
-Loughborough University is highly thought of for its world-class sports facilities.
+Some places might be particularly geared up for your favourite sport.
+For example, Loughborough University has a great reputation for its world-class sports facilities.

 Students who are more into the arts can look for unis with art, music and theatre to see (and do) on campus.
-For example, have a look at the Barber Institute of Fine Arts at the University of Birmingham to get lost in art, or the Cambridge Footlights if you're craving time on stage – there are so many options out there.
+Maybe have a look at the Barber Institute of Fine Arts at the University of Birmingham if you're interested in art, or the Cambridge Footlights if you're craving time on stage.
+There are so many options out there.

-Although uni can be great if it's what you really want, the truth is, it's not for everyone and that's okay.
+Although uni can be great if it's what you really want, the truth is that it's not for everyone – and that's okay.